-Generally speaking, CNC press brake is driven by a hydraulic or electrical system.
+Generally speaking, CNC press brakes are driven by a hydraulic or electrical system.

-After equipping with the computer numerical control system, the press brake is able to effectively and precisely bend metal materials into various desired profiles.
+After being equipped with the computer numerical control system, the press brake is able to effectively and precisely bend metal materials into various desired profiles.

 Hydraulic press brakes occupy the vast majority of bending equipment use share.
-It is the most widely used bending equipment in the bending industry.
+They are the most widely used bending equipment in the bending industry.

 The hydraulic press brake is powered by the hydraulic system.
 Y1 and Y2 axis control oil cylinders directly drive the ram to do the synchronous movement.

-Hydraulic press brake has a long history of utilization and mature technology development.
+Hydraulic press brakes have a long history of utilization and mature technology development.

-During the bending operation, it is stable and reliable and is very suitable for large volume, heavy tonnage workpiece processing.
+During the bending operation, hydraulic press brakes are stable and reliable and are very suitable for large volume, heavy tonnage workpiece processing.

-The purely electric CNC press brake is driven by the electric motor and does not use hydraulic devices or oil cylinders, so there is no problem with oil leakage.
+The purely electric CNC press brake is driven by an electric motor and does not use hydraulic devices or oil cylinders, so there is no problem with oil leakage.

 Also, the motor only starts when bending is required and automatically shuts off when not in use.

-Electric press brake can provide accurate and fast bending operations.
+Electric press brakes can provide accurate and fast bending operations.